MTjody/ssr-playground/posts/testing.md

 // Define your top level function describe('SomeService', () => {
-  // Declare your service in a scope which can be reached by all tests in this function let service: SomeService;
+  // Declare your service in a scope which can be reached by all tests cases let service: SomeService;

   // This setup function will run before each individual test